limpyd/redis-limpyd/doc/fields.rst

     1

 hgetall
-"""""""
+'''''''

-hgetall_ must be called directly on an instance, and will return a dictionary containing names and values of all InstanceHashField with a stored value.
+hgetall_ must be called directly on an instance, and will return a dictionary containing names and values of all InstanceHashField_ with a stored value.

 If a field has no stored value, it will not appear in the result of hgetall_.

 Example (with same model as for hmget_):